ChironSZTE/cave-of-chiron/_pages/topics/docker/index.md

 ### Docker daemon configuration

 The Docker daemon is the background process that controls the containers and all other Docker resources.
-It is usually [automatically started](https://docs.docker.com/config/daemon/start/) by the system, and runs until it is shut down.
+It is usually [automatically started](https://docs.docker.com/config/daemon/start/) by the system, and runs until that is shut down.

 The primary way of its configuration is by editing the `daemon.json` file.
 On Linux systems, it is located at `/etc/docker/daemon.json`.